a-sit-plus/wallet-issuing-backend/README.md

 ### ID Austria Authentication

-When the profile `authnida` is active, clients may authenticate using OIDC and the ID Austria system.
+When the profile `authnida` or `eidasid` is active, clients may authenticate using OIDC and the ID Austria system.

 ```yaml
 spring: